Espanicon/icon-bridge-sdk-js/examples/README.md

 In this folder you can find a set of example code files showing how to use the `IconBridgeSDK` in different scenarios (i.e for a Node.js application or in a React web app, etc).

 * Calling a readonly method for the ICON side of the bridge inside a Node.js application.
 * Calling a readonly method for the BSC side of the bridge inside a Node.js application.
+[Example file](readonly-bsc-node.js)
 * Signing a transaction for a method for the ICON side of the bridge inside a Node.js application.
 * Signing a transaction for a method for the BSC side of the bridge inside a Node.js application.
 * Calling a readonly method for the ICON side of the bridge inside a React webapp.